Shaam-K/NightFall/README.md

-# NightFall Weather Application :

-Project Members:
-* Shaam

-* I would like to thank Chettinad Vidyashram and my sir Sathiaraj Thomas for giving me a chance to do this project.
-  Computer science is my passion and I appreciate the chance that was given to me.

-## Introduction and About :

-This is my 12th Standard CSC project, where the use of python is mandatory.
-I made this repository to store all my source code.
 <h1 align="center">Nightfall Weather Application</h1>
 <p align="center">
 <img src="https://raw.githubusercontent.com/Shaam-K/NightFall/0a8bf952212875ee1899ead76a55506f09191c9d/weather_project/weather_app/static/icons/logo.svg" alt="logo" width="100" height="100"/>
 </p>

 ## TERMS :
 * The project is being hosted by me
 * <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">Project under GNU General Public License v3.0</a>

 * Feel free to see the project :  https://nightfall-app.herokuapp.com/
- ( the website is not mobile friendly )

 ## Minor Bug / Annoyance :
 There is a small problem regarding the navigation buttons at the top, when you click on for example "Air", look at the url. "#pollution" which is the id of the button, gets added to the url and you will see the pollution part of the page.
 When you try to search for another place, it will show the new place but in the pollution area again.
 This can be fixed with javascript, the implementation seemed a bit tricky to me.
 So will commit a change if I plan to do it.
 For now, you can solve this by clicking on the arrow on the bottom of the page which will add "#top" to the url and it should be normal.